 Watch FC Bayern or TSV 1860 Train

 Getting your hands on tickets for an FC Bayern Munich game can be difficult and expensive.
 But instead of watching the team play a game in the Allianz Arena with more than 60,000 other people, why not attend a practice session?
 FC Bayern regularly holds training sessions that are open to the public at their Säbener Str. facility.
-Not only will you get to see the stars training, some of the players may even sign autographs or take photos with fans.
+Not only will you get to see the stars training, but some of the players may also even sign autographs or take photos with fans.